Avital-Faiman/Classification-using-ResNet18/README.md

 The task is to build a binary classifier so that given a face image of a person, decide whether the person in the image is wearing a mask in a propere way or not.
 <br><br>
-The NN is ResNet18 using Adam optimizer.
+The NN is ResNet18 using Adam optimizer.<br>
 The Train.py contains calculations of the following rates for the train and test as a function of ephocs - F1, CE loss.
 There is also a ROC-AUC in visualizations.py.